-Here are the top seven translation tips that will make you sound like a local in no time:
+Here are the top seven translation tips that will make you sound like a local in French market in no time:

-Take account of cultural differences so you don’t confuse or offend your French audience.
-For example, don’t mention Boxing Day in a promotion or assume that it is understood in the France
+Take account of cultural differences so that you don’t confuse or offend your French audience.
+For example, don’t mention Boxing Day in a promotion or assume that it is understood in France.

-Use native translators and avoid automated translations as this will give more of a local flavor to your communications
+Use native translators and avoid automated translations as this will give more of a local flavour to your communications.

-Make sure your customer’s journey is a pleasant one: keep any steps clear and short to help them complete an action.
-Complex steps could make your customers leave your site
+Make sure that your customer’s journey is a pleasant one: keep any steps clear and short to help them complete an action.
+Complex steps could make your customers leave your site.